alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

 # PyTorch Training Optimizations using Memory Analysis

-Training deep learning models, especially large ones, can be a costly expenditure.
-One of the main methods we have at our disposal for managing these costs is performance optimization.
-Performance optimization is an iterative process in which we consistently search for opportunities to increase the performance of our application and then take advantage of those opportunities.
-In previous posts (e.g., here) we have stressed the importance of having appropriate tools for conducting this analysis.
-The tools of choice will likely depend on a number of factors including the type of training accelerator (e.g., GPU, HPU, or other) and the training framework.
+Training optimization techniques are critical in machine learning because they enhance efficiency, speed up convergence, ensure stability, improve generalization, and enable scalability.
+These techniques are essential for developing effective models that perform well on various tasks and datasets while making efficient use of computational resources.

-The focus in this post will be on training in PyTorch on GPU.
-More specifically, we will focus on the PyTorch’s built-in performance analyzer, PyTorch Profiler, and on one of the ways to view its results, the PyTorch Profiler TensorBoard plugin.
+The focus of this tutorial will be on the optimization of the training stage on a single GPU using PyTorch framework.
+We will use PyTorch’s built-in performance analyzer, PyTorch Profiler, and the PyTorch Profiler TensorBoard plugin to analyze the performance of the training stage in terms of memory and training time.

 ## Usage:
-The code is built using NVIDIA container image of Pytorch, release 23.10, which is available on [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
-The code is built using following libraries:
+The code is built using the NVIDIA container image of Pytorch, release 23.10, which is available on [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+The code is built using the following libraries:

 - Ubuntu 22.04 including Python 3.10
 - NVIDIA cuDNN 8.9.5